rochars/byte-data/README.md

 function unpack(buffer, theType) {}

 /**
- * Write an array of numbers or strings to a byte buffer.
+ * Pack an array of numbers or strings to a byte buffer.
  * @param {!Array<number|string>} values The values.
  * @param {!Object} theType The type definition.
  * @return {!Array<number>}
  * @throws {Error} If the type definition is not valid.
- * @throws {Error} If any of the values is not valid.
+ * @throws {Error} If any of the values are not valid.
  */
 function packArray(values, theType) {}

 /**
- * Read an array of numbers or strings from a byte buffer.
+ * Unpack an array of numbers or strings from a byte buffer.
- * @param {!Array<number>|!Uint8Array} buffer The byte array.
+ * @param {!Array<number>|!Uint8Array} buffer The byte buffer.
  * @param {!Object} theType The type definition.
  * @return {!Array<number|string>}
  * @throws {Error} If the type definition is not valid.